Configure Single Sign-On using PingID with SAML

 Product: Thinfinity Workspace Version: 7 and above Jumpcloud SAML (Security Assertion Markup Language) enables single sign-on (SSO) by acting as an identity provider (IDP), allowing users to authenticate once with Jumpcloud and securely access ...

-• Configure Single Sign-On in using RADIUS
+• Configure Single Sign-On using RADIUS

 Product: Thinfinity Workspace Version: 7 and above RADIUS (Remote Authentication Dial-In User Service) is a networking protocol used for centralized authentication, authorization, and accounting (AAA) for remote access services.
 It enables secure ...